Lordi: Costumes and masks

 Lordi members have stated that their costumes were inspired by Kiss and the horror genre.
 Mr Lordi himself has said that without Kiss, Lordi probably would not exist.
 The monster masks and costumes the band use are made of foam latex, with some other materials like canvas, metal and leather.
 The masks and costumes of Lordi are all and always made by Mr Lordi himself.
 As a professional make-up artist and sculptor, Mr Lordi has the necessary knowledge to produce those things easily.
 The band members do each other's makeup.
 The band updates their outfits and masks for each new album.

 It takes the other band members about one hour to put their masks and costumes on, though it takes Mr Lordi two to three hours to put on his.
-He has also said that the materials for suits costs "a few hundred euros".
+He has also said that the materials for suits cost "a few hundred euros".

-The monster costumes are such an integral part of Lordi's publicity image that they refuse to be photographed or even interviewed without them, even if in some cases it leads to their own discomfort.
-Lordi has done interviews without their masks but the interviews are always filmed from the back so that their faces are not visible.
-Previously during interviews, Lordi members spoke only English to the cameras, not their native Finnish.
-In a brief segment on the BBC reporting about the band attending the Eurovision Song Contest 2006, they were shown lounging beside a pool in full sunlight, while wearing their monster costumes.

-Stage show

-Pyrotechnics, and horror elements are important parts of Lordi's stage show, designed and mostly created by Mr Lordi.
-Lordi's pyrotechnics are inspired by Kiss, while the horror elements are largely derived from horror movies with some influence from Alice Cooper.
-Their stage platform is also equipped with monster actors, zombies, dolls, tricks, and sometimes stage dancers.
-Mr Lordi is also known to use a two-headed axe.

-In 2009 the band made some new special effects with big help from Weta Workshop of New Zealand.
-The workshop has also designed scenery for movies such as The Lord of the Rings, King Kong and 30 Days of Night.